John Carson (actor): Career

+He joined the BBC oil industry drama The Troubleshooters in its final series as new deputy chairman James Langley.
+A spin-off starring his character was considered, but never made it to production.

 Personal life

 Carson moved with his family to South Africa in 1983 and continued to work in film and television.
 He died at his home in Cape Town on 5 November 2016 at the age of 89.
 Married twice, he was survived by his second wife, novelist Luanshya Greer, a British actress, who is best known for her roles on television during the 1960s.
 In 1966, she had changed her forename from Pamela to Luanshya, and become a writer for TV shows including Dixon of Dock Green, Thriller and Triangle.
 Carson was also survived by his six children, four from his first marriage, Richard, Chris, Katie and Harry, and two from his second marriage, Ben and Suzanna.